awpala/my-omscs-notes/cs-6200/01-P1L2-introduction-to-operating-systems.md

 ## 1. Preview

-This introductory level provides a high-level overview of operating systems, e.g.,:
+This introductory lesson provides a high-level overview of operating systems, e.g.,:
   * What is an **operating system**, and what role does it play in computer systems?
   * What are key **components** of an operating system?
   * Design and implementation considerations of operating systems